Amit-Nayak-2000/ParameterizedAutomatedSmoothingSplines/README.md

 ```

-If you have any questions, please email me at anaya085@uottawa.ca
+If you have any questions, please email me at anaya085 *at* uottawa dot ca

 References: